College of Constructive Hell Raising

 Downwinders at Risk is perhaps the most successful grassroots environmental group in Texas history.
 It’s certainly one of the most persistent.

 Since its founding, Downwinders has used basic community organizing strategy to win its victories.
-Now we share what we’ve learned with other North Texas activists who want to increase their understanding of community organizing techniques, as well as learn about DFW social justice history.
+Through the College we share what we’ve learned with other North Texas activists who want to increase their understanding of community organizing techniques, as well as learn about DFW social justice history.

 College Alumni Include: